mendix/docs/content/en/docs/control-center/apps.md

 The **Apps** page has the following tabs available: **Mendix Cloud**, **Mendix Free Cloud**, **Other Apps**, **Deactivated Apps**, and **Default App Roles**.

 {{% alert color="info" %}}
-We are working on giving each deployment option a separate tab.
+We are working on giving private clouds a separate tab.
 Stay tuned.
 {{% /alert %}}

 ## 2 Mendix Cloud